 Lutheran Community Services Northwest partners with individuals, families and communities for health, justice and hope.

 The origin of our Lutheran Community Services Northwest predates the Great Depression to 1921 with the founding of the Lutheran Compass Mission in Tacoma.
 The mission served “down-and-out” individuals and families in the community.
 In 1926, caring Lutherans in Portland organized a similar outreach effort known as the Lutheran Welfare Society.
 As human suffering escalated during the 1930s, Northwest Lutherans increased their efforts to provide clothing, bedding, food and shelter to the homeless.

-Serving Northwest communities for almost a century
+Serving Northwest communities for more than a century